We got broadcast excellence as you've come to know, love, and expect.

 He said he wanted to go to the Superdome.

-And after that trip began, the National Guard says that Congressman William Jefferson, Democrat Louisiana, then directed them to his home on Morengo Street in the affluent uptown section of town where he lives.
+And after that trip began, the National Guard says that Congressman William Jefferson, Democrat Louisiana, then directed them to his home on Marengo Street in the affluent uptown section of town where he lives.

-Now, Congressman William Jefferson, Democrat Louisiana, says, Nope.
+Now, Congressman William Jefferson, Democrat Louisiana, says, nope.

-I went on that tour to Superdome, then they told me I had to have an escort from National Guard because there was shooting and sniping and all that stuff going on in my district.
+Then they told me I had to have an escort from the National Guard because there was shooting and sniping and all that stuff going on in my district.

-Then he adds the previously unknown fact that had he been Bobby Gindal, who is uh Congressman from Louisiana Republican, and who also ran for governor but lost to Kathleen Blanco.
+Then he adds the previously unknown fact that had he been Bobby Jindahl, who is a Congressman from Louisiana Republican, and who also ran for governor but lost to Kathleen Blanco, if he had been Bobby Jindal, he could have gone without any help from the National Guard.

-Uh but the National Guard told him that he needed to have and must have National Guard or some sort of escort because they were worried about people being shot.
+But the National Guard told him that he needed to have and must have National Guard or some sort of escort because they were worried about people being shot.

 And that's the only reason they were with me.

-We will soon see the fallacy of this as the sound bites roll on.
+We will soon see the fallacy of this as the soundbites roll on.

 But what do you make of this?